This article originally appeared on VICE UK

 LEARN THE FINE ART OF TUBE DRINKING

-'Oh,' you're thinking, 'but drinking is outlawed on the Tube.'
+Oh, you're thinking, but drinking is outlawed on the Tube.
 Drinking is outlawed on the Tube for the weak and the cowardly.
 For anyone willing to hold a little tinny in a black plastic bag or drink wine straight from a bottle disguised in a backpack, it's still Party Central, particularly the overground lines.
-I'm not saying Tube carriages should descend into actual, organised event drinking – I've seen footage from the Circle Line Party in 2008, and it basically looks like every twat you've ever met happening at once, like a massive twat firework display – but if we cannot enjoy the hot thrill of pre-drinking some vodka in an Evian bottle when travelling from Morden to Camden, then what, truly, do we have?
+I'm not saying Tube carriages should descend into actual, organized event drinking—I've seen footage from the Circle Line Party in 2008, and it basically looks like every twat you've ever met happening at once, like a massive twat firework display—but if we cannot enjoy the hot thrill of pre-drinking some vodka in an Evian bottle when traveling from Morden to Camden, then what, truly, do we have?
 Drinking in public is the only thing keeping London from being as shitty as New York.